Essential Tips for Freezing Steak Without Losing Quality

 For the best quality, juiciness and texture, use steak within six months of freezing.
 Steak may be safely frozen for longer, up to a year, but could be more susceptible to freezer burn.

 Note that once you’ve defrosted steak or any other meat, it’s not safe to refreeze it.
 If you can’t eat it right away, cook it and then freeze again.
+Also, find out whether you can refreeze meat.

 Does Freezing Steak Affect Taste?